JustRomeo/Escape-From-Zombieland/README.md

 ### Known Bugs:
 * Player take damage from zombies when he's under them.
 * Some Items can move when the player move around theme.
+* When a zombie touch the player, he can disapear without reasons.
 * When player go in the shop, and then leave, the items respawn at the exact same emplacement.
 <br/>
 <br/>